Szymon-Czuszek/SAS-Data-Science/README.md

 - Blue dots for one house type.
 - Red squares for another house type.

-## Using SQL in SAS
+## 📌 Using SQL in SAS

 📄 [ProcSql1.sas](SAS/ProcSql1.sas): This SAS script demonstrates the use of PROC SQL for querying and manipulating data within a dataset.
-The code highlights foundational SQL operations, including selecting columns, filtering rows, and summarizing data, all executed in the SAS environment.
+The code highlights foundational SQL operations, including selecting columns, filtering rows, and summarising data, all executed in the SAS environment.

 Key Features:
 1. Data Querying: